Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Ingredients for Chickpea Flour Muffins in white bowls on table

-To start, just combine your dry ingredients in a medium bowl and your wet ingredients in a separate bowl.
+To start, just combine your dry ingredients in a large mixing bowl and your wet ingredients in a separate bowl.

-Dry ingredients mixed in bowl for chickpea muffins
+Dry ingredients mixed in bowl for chickpea flour muffins

 gluten free strawberry muffin batter in bowl with mixing spoon

-Transfer the batter to muffin tins (I love these non stick ones), and then toss them in the oven.
-Set your timer for 16-20 minutes.
+Transfer the batter to muffin tins (I love these non stick ones), or use muffin liners and then toss them in the oven.

 strawberry chickpea muffin batter in baking tin before baking with mixing bowl next to them